alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 For transport encryption of content, precise Size PCASM **SHOULD NOT** be observable.

-### Descriptive PCASM
+### Analytic PCASM

-Descriptive PCASM
+Analytic PCASM
 is data
 that describes
 the "content".

-Descriptive PCASM would include, non-exclusively:
+Analytic PCASM would include, non-exclusively:

 1. The content contains the substring "ello"
 1. The content does not contain the word "Goodbye"